quickhub-project/quickhub-devicelib-arduino/README.md

   WifiLoader::initWifi("Hello QuickHub IoT", "");

-  // Connect to the address that was received within the WifiManager
+  // Connect to the address that was received within the WifiManager.
-  // You only have to provide the ports for ws and wss connectionWrapper.autoConnect(4711,4711);
+  // You only have to provide the ports for ws and wss: connectionWrapper.autoConnect(4711,4711);
 }